The Best Mattress for Your Marriage

 When it comes to romance, couples who sleep on their sides—whether facing each other or curled together like spoons—report having more sex than those who sleep in any other positions.
 That apparent benefit aside, cuddling all night has its problems, like achy hips and shoulders from the pressure of side-sleeping.
 A softer mattress, such as one made from foam or latex, or an innerspring with a pillow top, will let those joints sink in a bit and relieve the pressure, says Michael Breus, PhD, a clinical psychologist and fellow of The American Academy of Sleep Medicine.
 Bonus tip: To keep sweating at bay during all that close contact, look into moisture-wicking sheets or pajamas.

-(For more help with matching a mattress to your sleep style, see The Right Mattress for the Way You Sleep.)
+(For more help with matching a mattress to your sleep style, see The Most Comfortable Saatva Mattress for Your Sleep Style.)

 No-Touchers: Cooling Features

 Don't feel bad if you and your partner don't snuggle up at night.
 A recent poll of 1,000 people by Mattress Advisor found that most couples prefer to sleep with some personal space between them.
 In fact, the single most popular sleep position for couples is facing away from each other, on their sides.